satwikkansal/oss_first_contribution/README.md

     ```
 16. Open your forked repository on Github, click on the "Create a Pull Request Button", and submit a Pull Request.
 17. Now sit back and relax!
 Some maintainer will merge you PR soon.
 And voila, you just made your first contribution!! :tada:
+18. It would be great if you can spare 30 seconds to fill this feedback form - http://bit.ly/ossdtu1

 **Note:** If you are stuck at any step, feel free to open up an issue in this repository describing your problem.